-Dr. Garcia-Roig, who speaks Spanish fluently, is married and has two beautiful daughters.
+Dr. Garcia-Roig, who speaks Spanish fluently, is married and has three children.
 When not caring for patients, he enjoys spending time with his family, cooking and hiking.

 In addition to general pediatric urology, Dr. Garcia-Roig has special interest and expertise in:

 - Laparoscopic and Robotic Surgery

 - Congenital Abnormalities